dot42/dot42/Thoughs on Improvements.md

 	- The mapfile and the generated class structure for the compiler cache
 	- Loaded assemblies (if the IL conversion code is altered to not modify them any more)
 	- When using graphs for reachable detection the reachable graph for each assembly.
 - With all above optimizations applied, saving of the .dex would become the most time consuming step.
-Futher investigation should look for bottlenecks there.
+Further investigation should look for bottlenecks there.

 - precompiling the dot42 compiler with `ngen.exe` does not necessarily lead to reduced compile time.